 Nowadays, Witchsy, the alternative marketplace for bizarre, culturally aware, and dark-humored art, is paying off, but for Penelope and Kate, it wasn’t easy to get where they are today.

 After deciding to build Witchsy, the young founders soon started noticing a pattern: Many times, when they would ask outside developers and graphic designers for help, they’d receive condescending and vaguely disrespectful answers.
 The collaborators wouldn’t ever call them by their names –instead, they started their emails with “Okay, girls….”

 That’s when Gazin and Dwyer decided to deploy an imaginary co-founder Keith Mann, who would communicate with the outside collaborators over email.

 “It was like night and day,” says Dwyer.
 “It would take me days to get a response, but Keith could not only get a response and a status update, but also be asked if he wanted anything else or if there was anything else that Keith needed help with.”

 As Keith started regularly interacting with outsiders, Gazin and Dwyer found that the change in tone wasn’t just an anomaly.
 It became obvious that the perceived involvement of a man had a significant effect on what people thought of Witchsy.

-Instead of getting discouraged by the situation they were facing, the young founders just accepted that this was just a part of the world they’re living in.
+Instead of getting discouraged by their situation, the young founders just accepted that this was just a part of the world they were living in.
 They were bent on making their dream come true one way or another.

 Sexism in the tech world is nothing new for many women who have worked in tech, or anybody who’s been following the news out of Silicon Valley lately.
 Earlier this month, a Google employee was sacked for his anti-diversity manifesto, in which he claimed women were unsuited to tech due to biological differences.